chakchurina/video_transcript_analysis/README.md

    ```

 3. **Set Up Configuration**:
-   - Update `config/config.py` with the necessary API keys and model paths.
+   - Update `config/config.py` with the necessary API keys.

 4. **Select a file for processing**:
    - Change the `FILE_NUMBER` variable in `config/config.py`